How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 2. Zonulin Tests

-Higher zonulin levels can indicate that the tight junctions are loosened, which means unwanted substances can leak through.
+Zonulin is a protein created in the cells of the small intestine and liver—it affects how tight the junctions (bonds) are between intestinal cells.
+Higher zonulin levels can indicate loosening, which means unwanted substances can leak through.
 Zonulin can be measured in the stool or blood.

 How Useful Are Zonulin Tests?